shirleyah/repo-template/INSTALL.md

 - ### Dependencies

 [All required or optional dependencies should be listed, including those by third parties (with references to their websites).]

+- ### Errors & Tips
+[Describe possible errors that can be occur during the installation software and their solution.]